Lucrehulk/Legacy-Cobalt-Arras-Library/README.md

 # Legacy-Cobalt-Arras-Library
-My scripts that are broken (the advantage providing ones, I excluded quite a bit from here that weren't really that notable but fun for use) with the new webassembly client for https://arras.io due to the new client.
+My scripts that are broken (the advantage providing ones, I excluded quite a bit from here that weren't really that notable but fun for use) with the new webassembly client for https://arras.io.

 1. Minimap.
 Used alt tab to render other teams.
 Also renders any known player above 1m score in a special arena closer yellow color.
 2. FOV Script.
 Used a proxy for detecting the packet arrays and modified the packet which contained the FOV value.